openstack-archive/dragonflow/README.rst

 This is accomplished by implementing the routing logic in distributed forwarding rules on the virtual switches.
 In OpenFlow these rules are called flows.
 To put this simply, the virtual router is implemented using OpenFlow flows.

-Dragonflow eliminate the use of namespaces in contrast to the standard DVR, a diagram showing Dragonflow components and overall architecture can be seen here:
+Dragonflow eliminates the use of namespaces in contrast to the standard DVR.
+A diagram showing Dragonflow components and overall architecture can be seen here:

 .. image:: https://raw.githubusercontent.com/stackforge/dragonflow/master/doc/images/df_components.jpg
     :alt: Solution Overview